Code-Institute-Submissions/IFD-Milestone-Project-4/README.md

     1. Render an example task to the task list.
     2. Click on the visible grey circle on that task item.
 The grey circle should change to a green circle with a tick.
 Additionally the text in the task item will change colour from black to grey and will be scored through.
     3. Refresh the browser and confirm that the task remains marked as complete - confirming the action of marking the task complete was updated to local storage.
     4. Click on the green circle (with tick).
-The green circle should rever to the original grey circle.
+The green circle should revert to the original grey circle.
 Task text should no longer be scored through and should have changed colour from grey to black.
-    5. Refresh the browser and confirm that the task remains marked as uncomplete - confirming the action of marking the task as not completed was updated to local storage.
+    5. Refresh the browser and confirm that the task remains marked as incomplete - confirming the action of marking the task as not completed was updated to local storage.

 4. *Edit task* feature
     1. Render an example task to the task list.
-    2. Hover mouse over the example task item, where 2 icons should then appear.
+    2. On desktop, hover mouse over the example task item.
+On mobile or tablet, press once on the task item.
+2 icons should then appear - an edit icon and a trash icon.
     3. Click the blue edit symbol.
-The text field in the example task item should become editable, evidenced by an border outline appearing around the text, a flashing cursor position appearing at the start of the text field, and a *SAVE* icon appearing to the right of the task item, with all other icons disappearing.
+The text field in the example task item should become editable, evidenced by a grey border outline appearing around the text, a flashing cursor position appearing at the start of the text field, and a *SAVE* icon appearing to the right of the task item, with all other icons disappearing.
     4. Update the example task text.
 Press the return key.
 Confirm that the outline border on the task item disappears, the flashing cursor position disappears, the *SAVE* icon disappears, and all other icons reappear.
     5. Repeat Steps 2-4, however in stead of *pressing the return key*, click the *SAVE* icon when the task item text has been updated.
 The same outcome as described in Step 4 should result.
     6. Following Steps 4 & 5, refresh the browser to ensure the edited task item text is retained - confirming the text has been update to local storage.

 5. *Delete task* feature
     1. Render an example task to the task list.
-    2. Hover mouse over the example task item, where 2 icons should then appear.
+    2. On desktop, hover mouse over the example task item.
+On mobile or tablet, press once on the task item.
+2 icons should then appear - an edit icon and a trash icon.
     3. Click the red trash symbol.
     4. The example task should disappear from the task list.
     5. Refresh the browser to ensure the example task remains deleted from the task list - confirming the action of deleting the task item has been updated to local storage.